Position: Director of Operations

 After his years of high school, he decided to go to prep school and attend Bridgton Academy in Maine who plays in AAA NEPSAC.
 Zach had a great year there where he was ranked the 7th best player in the state and was the 95th ranked player in the entire New England region.
 There, he also earned AAA NEPSAC Honorable mention along side his brother Tyler.
 Upon Graduation he earned the Annie R., Horace A., & Martha B. Flint Improvement Award, which is awarded to the student who has demonstrated the strongest improvement in study habits, academic performance, and concern for the Academy.

 During his time at Bridgton, Zach earned a full scholarship to Division II LIU Post where he played there for a semester and decided to transfer to SUNY Cortland.
-At Cortland, Zach has been a 2 year starter and has earned 3rd team All-SUNYAC this past season.
+At Cortland, Zach has been a 2 year starter and has earned 3rd team All-SUNYAC in 2017-2018.
+After his 4 years at SUNY Cortland, Zach has graduated with a Bachelor of Science in Sport Management.

 Position: Head Trainer